Value Chain

-In B2B sales development, the value chain is the end-to-end sequence of activities that create, communicate, and capture value from target accounts—from ideal customer profiling and list building, to multi-channel prospecting, qualification, pipeline handoff, and post-sale expansion.
-Mapping the value chain helps SDR teams understand where and how they can influence buying committees, reduce friction, and increase revenue efficiency across the entire go-to-market motion.
+A value chain is the full sequence of activities a business performs to create, deliver, and capture value.
+In B2B sales development, the value chain runs from ideal customer profiling and list building through multi-channel prospecting, qualification, pipeline handoff, and post-sale expansion.
+Mapping it helps SDR teams see where they influence buying committees, reduce friction, and improve revenue efficiency.

 Historically, sales teams thought in terms of a linear funnel controlled by sellers: marketing generates leads, SDRs qualify, AEs close.
 Today’s B2B buying journey is very different: buyers complete roughly 80% of their journey without talking to sales and spend only about 17% of their total buying time in direct conversations with vendors.